List of Murdoch Mysteries characters: Leslie Garland

 Portrayed by Giacomo Gianniotti, Leslie is the brother of Darcy Garland, whom Julia meets after Darcy's death when she finds him at Darcy's house.
 Despite appearing cordial towards both Julia and Murdoch, he actually blames them for his brother's death and resents them.
 Previously a law student, Murdoch learns that Leslie was expelled from university.
 He remains in Toronto, working as a gardener.
 During his stay, he is formally introduced to Emily Grace and they form a connection over shared interests.
 He briefly competes with George over the affections for Dr. Grace, eventually winning her over after George breaks up with her due to a misunderstanding.
 However, Dr. Grace later learns that Leslie is behind a series of threatening letters addressed to Julia from the long-dead James Gillies as a form of revenge on Dr. Ogden and Murdoch.
 Emily breaks up with him soon afterward and reveals the truth to Dr. Ogden, who furiously expels Leslie from Darcy's home and states her intention to sell Darcy's estate.
 In Season 8, "On the Waterfront, Part 2", Leslie has passed the bar and is arguing for the Crown Prosecutor, against Julia and Emily, both were arrested for advocating for women's right to vote.
 All charges are dropped, with Garland releasing all the women, except Emily, who will still be charged.

-Lillian Moss

-Portrayed by Sara Mitich, Lillian Moss is a suffragist, whom Emily Grace comes to know through their mutual support of women's rights.
-Because she refused to marry a man chosen by her family, she was disowned.
-It is revealed early on that Lillian is a lesbian and is extremely attracted to Dr. Grace.
-Emily's feelings towards Lillian remained ambiguous until "Toronto's Girl Problem", when Emily and Lillian begin a passionate romance.
-However, soon after Lillian convinces Emily to join her in London to pursue the suffragist cause, Lillian is murdered.

-After her death, Lillian's true identity is revealed to be Helen Walker.
-When Helen's affair with a married woman, Gladys, was discovered by Gladys' husband, Joe, the women were lured onto a boat, where Joe attempted to kill Helen.
-With the attempt was thwarted by Gladys, the women tossed Joe overboard, leaving him for dead, and staged a boating accident that left Helen the sole survivor because they knew the police would not believe their version of what had occurred.
-Despite Helen's insistence that they separate, Gladys pursued her to Toronto, where Helen had become Lillian Moss and had fallen in love with Emily Grace.
-When Joe, having secretly survived the attempt on his life, confronted Lillian to learn Gladys' whereabouts, he killed Lillian when she refused to reveal where Gladys had gone.